 Academic Resource Center (ARC)

-The Academic Resource Center (ARC) provides students with academic counseling, special accommodations for learning disabilities, exam writing seminars, multiple choice seminars, and many other resources for the entire student body.
-ARC provides tips on studying, writing, and how to take exams.
+The Academic Resource Center (ARC) provides students with academic counseling, including exam writing seminars, multiple choice seminars, and many other resources for the entire student body.
+ARC also provides tips on studying, writing, and how to take exams.
 Students have access to one-on-one sessions with faculty, staff, other students and computer resources and seminars.

 Access to Justice Clinic Fund